Which is the Right Type of Sheet?

-Each Box Profile 34/100- Roof sheet will provide you with 1-metre width coverage when lapped and can be made up to 9 metres in length.
-If you require longer sheets please contact for further information.
+Each Box Profile 34/1000 Roof sheet will provide you with 1-metre width coverage when lapped and can be made up to 9 metres in length.
+If you require longer sheets please contact us for further information.

-With its 7 rib, 34mm deep profile sections, this single skin sheet is our strongest and can be used on roofs and a minimum pitch of 4 degrees.
-It is fixed through the lower part of the profile to the purling using self-drilling TEK screws.
+34mm deep sections of profile with 7 ribs make up this 34/1000 profile sheeting.
+It is fixed through the lower part of the profile to the purlin using self-drilling TEK screws.

 32/1000 Box Profile Sheeting